freeradical13/freeradical13.github.io/index.md

 1. [Acyl][] (<code>R–CO</code>): A type of carbonyl in which R is an alkyl or aryl.
 If the acyl is at the end of a chain, the group is called an aldehyde; otherwise, it's called a ketone.
 This functional group is hydrophilic.
 1. [Acetyl][] (<code>R–CH<sub>3</sub>CO</code>): An acyl covalently bonded to a methyl (<code>CH<sub>3</sub></code>) and the remainder.
 1. [Carboxyl][] (<code>R–COOH</code>): A Carbon acting in both a Carbonyl and Hydroxyl.
 Also called Carboxylic Acids.
 The reason carboxyls tend to be acidic whereas hydroxyls tend not to be is because there are two highly electronegative Oxygens near the Hydrogen in a carboxyl.
 This functional group is hydrophilic.
-1. [Amino][] (<code>R–CNH<sub>2</sub></code>): Two Hydrogens covalently bonded to a Nitrogen (<code>H–N–H</code>) which is covalently bonded to the compound.
-Also called Amines.
+1. [Amino][] (<code>R–NH<sub>2</sub></code>): Two Hydrogens covalently bonded to a Nitrogen (<code>H–N–H</code>) which is covalently bonded to the compound.
+Also called [Amines][].
 An amino group often acts as a base because the Nitrogen has one unpaired valence electron willing to be shared with a Hydrogen proton.
 Compounds that have both amino and carboxyl functional groups are called amino acids.
 This functional group is hydrophilic.
 1. [Sulfhydryl][] (<code>R–SH</code>): A sulfhydride (Sulfer bonded to a Hydrogen) which is covalently bonded to the compound.
 Also called [thiols][].
 This functional group is hydrophilic.
 1. [Phosphate][]: A Phosphorus double-covalently bonded to an Oxygen and three carbonyl side chains (<code>O=P–(OR)<sub>3</sub></code>).
 Also called [Organophosphates][].
 This functional group is hydrophilic.